GarrettBoggs/wildlife_tracker/README.md

   * Example input: User clicks delete button
   * Example output: The object is deleted

+  **Animals, EndangeredAnimals, and Sightings can be updated**

+  * Example input: User fills out necessary info and clicks update button
+  * Example output: Information is updated

   **One Animal or EndangeredAnimal can have multiple sightings**

   * Example input: New Animal: "Zebra"